 Forest Research staff contributed to the major conference on Woodland Birds: their ecology and management in 2006.
 The proceedings were published as a special issue of the journal IBIS.

-The broadleaved woodland survey will involve around 150 study plots on land managed by the Forestry Commission and 150 study plots on privately owned land.
-Study sites have been established in two regions:
+The broadleaved woodland survey involved around 150 study plots on land managed by the Forestry Commission and 150 study plots on privately owned land.
+Study sites were established in two regions:

 - Southern England (Wiltshire, Hampshire, West and East Sussex and Kent)